OrcaBus/service-workflow-manager/docs/events/README.md

 uv pip install -r requirements.txt
 ```

-Modify the schemal YAML file in the corresponding event directory if required.
+Modify the schema YAML file in the corresponding event directory if required.

 Run the JSON schema generation script: